airosa/sdmx-prototype-json/proto-20121022/field-guide.md

 ### id

 *String*.
-Indentifier for a code.
+Identifier for a code.
 Example:

     "id": "A"